Discovering Kamakura: A Journey Through History and Nature

 Summary of Facts

-• It was the political center of Japan during the Kamakura period.
+- Kamakura was the political center of Japan during the Kamakura shogunate.

-• Kamakura is known for its temples and shrines, including the Great Buddha and Tsurugaoka Hachimangu Shrine.
+- It is renowned for its temples and shrines, including the Great Buddha and Tsurugaoka Hachimangu Shrine.

-• The city is also home to several historical sites, such as the Kamakura Museum of National Treasures and Hase-dera Temple.
+- The town offers historical sites like the Kamakura Museum of National Treasures and Hase-dera Temple.